kimwalisch/primecount/doc/Partial-Sieve-Function.md

 This formula also allows computing phi(x, a) in O(1) provided that a is relatively large and x is relatively small.
 If (a ≥ pi(√x)) then phi(x, a) counts the number of primes ≤ x, minus the first a primes, plus the number 1.
-Using this formula requires the use of a pi(x) lookup table of size x.
+The use of this formula requires using a pi(x) lookup table of size x.
 In order to reduce the memory usage it is best to use a compressed pi(x) lookup table such as primecount's [PiTable.hpp](https://github.com/kimwalisch/primecount/blob/master/include/PiTable.hpp).
 The use of a lookup table makes this formula unsuitable for computing phi(x, a) for large values of x due to its excessive memory requirement.
 However, for large values of x we can compute the pi(x) part of this formula using a prime counting function implementation in O(x^(2/3)) or less instead of a lookup table which uses much less memory.

 ### if (a ≥ pi(3√x) && a < pi(√x)) phi(x, a) = pi(x) + P2(x, a) - a + 1